DavidHavl/DhErrorLogging/README.md

 When adding new log writer you can either add new config array for some of the the standard ZF2 writers that don't need injection of other objects (stream, chromephp, 'fingerscrossed', 'firephp', 'mail', 'mock', 'null', 'syslog', 'zendmonitor') or identifier of your own registered log writer factory (registered in main config section ['log_writers']) to the '['dherrorlogging']['log_writers']' section.

+## Example db writer setup:
-When enabling the provided db log writer (`DhErrorLogging\DbWriter`) and using say MySQL you can use the bellow sql schema (also found in /data/sql directory) to create log table:
+Let say you want to enable logging via database.
+I have provided a custom db log writer (`DhErrorLogging\DbWriter`) right out of the box, so all you need to do is to uncomment the db part (line 71 - 91) in the new dherrorlogging.global.php in your config directory so that the module knows you want to use database, then uncomment line 200 so that the custom writer has access to zend db adapter via this alias, and lastly say you are using MySQL you can use the bellow sql schema (also found in /data/sql directory) to create log table in your database:
 <pre>
 CREATE TABLE IF NOT EXISTS `error_log` (
   `log_id` int(11) NOT NULL AUTO_INCREMENT,